 All students will have their application reviewed before submission.
-There are two options for turning in an application:
+There are two options for application review:

 - In the first half of October, students may have their application reviewed during a Microsoft Teams appointment they schedule with the Office of Nationally Competitive Awards.